PolySync/polysync-core-c-examples/viewer_lite/README.md

 ### viewer_lite

 This is more of a tool than an API example.
-It will visualize LiDAR, RADAR and object data from multiple sources on the PolySync bus.
+It will visualize LiDAR, RADAR, and object data from multiple sources on the PolySync bus.

-This example has tools to freeze-frame and measure distance; color by source or type; and is great for building sensor fusion applications.
+This example has tools to freeze-frame, measure distance, color by source or type, and is great for building sensor fusion applications.

 The graphics were built with OpenGL and are very extendable.
 It has a built in system/node management tool to dynamically handle nodes coming on/off bus.